“She has a gorgeous smile.”

 Options for Getting Your Teeth in Line

-Most orthodontic patients are still teenagers, although adult orthodontics have become more and more popular.
-In fact, health experts estimate that 1 in 5 orthodontic patients is an adult.
+Most patients who straighten their teeth are still teenagers, although adult options have become more and more popular.
+In fact, health experts estimate that 1 in 5 patients seeking treatment to straighten teeth is an adult.

-It’s important to note that you’re never too old for orthodontic care to help.
-If you want straighter teeth, one of our services can help.
+It’s important to note that you’re never too old to correct your teeth alignment.
+If you want straighter teeth, one of our aligner options can help.

-Invisalign is different from traditional braces.
+Invisalign is different from traditional straightening methods.
 Instead of brackets and wires, it uses a sequence of custom-created clear aligners.
 Since they are transparent, they blend in with your smile when they are placed over your teeth.

 The Path to Your New Smile Starts Here

-If you are considering orthodontic care for yourself or one of your children, we welcome you to schedule an appointment at Advanced Dental Care.
+If you are considering straightening your teeth or the teeth of one of your children, we welcome you to schedule an appointment at Advanced Dental Care.
 Dr. Visel or another member of our team will be happy to examine your mouth and jaw and provide an assessment of what options could work in your situation.
 As always, we will be happy to answer any questions that you may have, too.